kaivalyar/ToggleTouch/README.md

 4. Enter the root password when prompted.
 5. When asked, inform ToggleTouch of the current state of your touch screen (or other input device).

-####To run:
+####To Run:

 From the terminal, use the command `toggletouch` to toggle the state of your touchscreen.
 The same command can be assigned a trigger such as a hot-corner, for greater utility.
-To configure for other input devices;
+To configure for other input devices:

 1. Run the `xinput` command on your terminal.
 2. Note the name of the device you wish to enable/disable from the list displayed.
 3. From the name of your choice, determine a word unique only to this device.
 3. Use the command `toggletouch <NAME>`, where _<Name>_ is a single, unique word enough to identify a line from the output of `xinput`.

+####To Update:

+If you're using an old version of ToggleTouch, and want to update to a newer version, follow the following commands:

+1. Download the files `update-toggletouch.sh` and `ToggleTouch.sh`.
+2. Move the files to your home directory.
+3. Run the command `sh update-toggletouch.sh` from the terminal.
+4. Enter the root password if prompted.

 ## License